benjcunningham/benjcunningham.github.io/_posts/2017-07-01-copenhagen.md

 First up, Roskilde Cathedral and its reserve of royal burial chapels.
 Next, a quick hour at the nearby Viking Ship Museum diving into the research of preserved warships.
-Not far away in Hillerød, tuna sandwiches at Cafe Valentin and a jaw dropping waltz through the neverending halls of Frederiksborg Castle.
+Not far away in Hillerød, tuna sandwiches at Cafe Valentin and a jaw dropping waltz through the never-ending halls of Frederiksborg Castle.
 Finally, live Shakespeare in Kronborg (a.k.a.
 Elsinore in Hamlet) and one final parking lot dash through a sudden downpour before heading back to the city.

 ### 6 P.M.
 Dinner Downtown